iCliniq Logo

 Diaper dermatitis has an excellent prognosis with appropriate diagnosis and with timely adequate management.
 It is usually a mild, self-limiting disease.

-Diaper rash is a widespread skin problem found in children.
-It is located in almost every growing child.
-Parents should not freak out if they see rashes on the skin.
+Diaper rash is a widespread skin problem in children.
+It affects almost every growing child.
+Parents should not freak out if they see rashes on their skin.
 Instead, they should follow all the preventive measures and maintain hygiene.
 However, if the child is suffering from frequent episodes of rashes and the symptoms are severe, they should seek a pediatrician's help.
 In addition, parents should always be aware of the frequency of removing wet diapers and the wetness of the diaper area.

 Frequently Asked Questions